MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ms.custom: ""
 ---

-# Remote Execution in Microsoft R Server
+# Execute on a remote Microsoft R Server

 **Applies to:  Microsoft R Client 3.3.2 and Microsoft R Server 9.0.1**

 Remote execution is the ability to issue R commands from either R Server or R Client to a remote session running on another R Server instance.
-Remote execution is supported via the command line in console applications, in R scripts that call functions from the `mrsdeploy` package, or from code that calls the operationalization APIs.
+Remote execution is supported via the command line in console applications, in R scripts that call [functions from the `mrsdeploy` package](../mrsdeploy/mrsdeploy.md), or from code that calls the operationalization APIs.

 With remote execution, you can:
 + Log into and out of an R Server remotely